 We are fortunate that both of our children enjoy reading books, but they also learn from online sources that were not even available when I was a teen.
 I wanted to connect with our children in a unique and lasting way, and I wanted our children to connect with their grandparents and great-grandparents.

 On the other end of the spectrum, I realized that my grandaunts were aging; my grandparents had long passed.
 As each elder tragically slipped into dementia or another form of memory loss, we lost our connection to them and our family's history.
 We were losing our family stories.

 It was heartbreaking.
 We needed a solution.

 Once I became a mom, I realized how critical family history was to my children's well-being.
-That's why I founded Sunday Dinner Stories, a life story company whose mission is to help grateful, introspective people preserve their family stories so all generations know they belong, have been heard, and will be remembered.
+That's why I founded Sunday Dinner Stories, a life story company whose mission is to help grateful people preserve their family stories so all generations know they belong, have been heard, and will be remembered.

-We transform family stories, beliefs, values, and life lessons into books and audio playlists that capture the attention of technology-dependent, information-overloaded family audiences.
+I help you transform family stories, beliefs, values, and life lessons into books and audio playlists that capture the attention of technology-dependent, information-overloaded family audiences.
 And I love every minute of it!